 Despite what many people think, the government health care program for the elderly, Medicare, covers very few nursing home costs.
 Medicaid is the largest source of government funding for nursing home care.
-But getting Medicaid benefits isn't always easy because the rules can be complicated.
-So, there are all kinds of myths out there about who qualifies for assistance.
+But getting Medicaid to pay for long-term care isn't always easy because the rules can be complicated.
+There are all kinds of myths out there about who qualifies for assistance.

-Knowing the truth about these myths is the key to getting the assistance you or a loved one may need.
+Knowing the truth about eligibility for Medicaid-paid nursing home care is the key to getting the assistance you or a loved one may need.
 Here are some of the common myths you may hear about.

 1. I have to give away everything I own to get Medicaid.

-In fact, you don't have to be completely destitute to get Medicaid.
-If your spouse or dependent children, for example, live in your home, you don't have to sell the home.
+You don't have to be completely destitute to get Medicaid.
+States have different rules about asset limits, but in most states, if your spouse or dependent children live in your home, or if you might be able to return to it, you don't have to sell the home.
 You can also keep personal items, a car and some life insurance.